Vincetoxicum rossicum: Survival

 These seeds are polyembryonic and typically contain two embryos but there have been observations of up to eight embryos.
 When there are multiple embryos released into an environment, they have a greater chance of surviving when damage is done to the environment.
 This makes the survival rate of the pale swallowwort to be very high and in there lies the problem as to why this invasive species is problematic.

+Vincetoxicum rossicum can tolerate drought conditions with low soil moisture by allocating a high proportion of its resources to belowground biomass in the form of its roots.V. rossicum employ a sit-and-wait strategy in which it will reallocate the resources invested into the roots once drought conditions subside and environmental conditions become more favourable.

 Distribution

-Vincetoxicum rossicum is found in Ukraine and southeast Russia.
-It is an invasive plant in North America, and of particular concern in the Great Lakes Basin where it is disturbing native birds and plants in the area.
-It is a possible threat to the butterflies as well because it interferes with the native hosts present in the area.
-If the native species is taken over by the pale swallowwort, it may affect the butterflies that use those plants for habitats.
-There are not any control methods that stop the Vincetoxicum rossicum from spreading.
-In Canada, the release of a moth, (Hypena opulenta), which feeds on the plant, has been authorized in 2013.
-It keeps growing at an extremely fast rate and invading environments in North America.
-It is found in Michigan, Pennsylvania, southern Ontario, Missouri, Kansas, Illinois, and in New York.
+Vincetoxicum rossicum is native to Ukraine and southwestern European Russia and was introduced as an ornamental plant in North America, where it is considered invasive, particularly in the Great Lakes Basin.
+It is commonly found along with poison ivy plants.

 Invasive species

 Vincetoxicum rossicum is a highly invasive plant growing in all of the Eastern United States, and commonly found in the mid west.
-It is also found in Southern Ontario and Quebec.
-It is commonly found along with poison ivy plants.
-It has also been reported from the Canadian province of British Columbia but this historic record might have been of a possible garden planting as it is not currently known to be present in the province.
+It is invading environments in Michigan, Pennsylvania, Missouri, Kansas, Illinois, and New York.
+In Canada, it is found in Southern Ontario and Quebec.
+It has been reported in British Columbia but is not currently known to be present there.
+There are currently no control methods that stop Vincetoxicum rossicum from spreading.
+In Canada, the release of a moth, Hypena opulenta, which feeds exclusively on Vincetoxicum spp., was authorized in 2013.

+It is of particular concern in the Great Lakes Basin where it is disturbing native birds and plants.
+It is also a threat to some butterflies, especially the Monarch, because it interferes with the native hosts and acts as an ecological "sink".
+If the native plants are replaced by Vincetoxicum rossicum, it may affect the butterflies and other insects that use those plants as hosts, including the endangered migratory monarch butterfly.